Philadelphia community trying to save Hallahan High School

 The vigil was held outside the Cathedral Basilica of Saints Peter and Paul in Philadelphia.

-From there, the group walked to the Art Museum steps and cheered when the sign on the PECO building flashed the message "Support Hallahan High School."
+From there, the group walked to the Art Museum steps to see the PECO building flashing the message "Support Hallahan High School."

+SEE ALSO: Students, parents, alumni stunned at closure of two Catholic high schools schools

 Hallahan was the first all-girls Catholic school in the country.

 The Archdiocese announced it will shut down Hallahan at the end of the school year.
-The archdiocese blames dwindling enrollment as a key factor to the closure.
+The archdiocese blamed dwindling enrollment as a key factor to the closure.

 "It's very difficult to support what the families need in terms of financial aid, robust academic offering," said Irene Hannah, CEO of Faith and Future last month.